Qiantongzhou/web_crawlers/README.md

-This is a webcrawler that read title and link page using beautiful soup
+This is a webcrawler that read titles and link pages of my website using beautifulsoup